djagerif/comfort2mqtt/DOCS.md

   - service: hassio.addon_restart
     data:
       addon: 7bef4a80_comfort2mqtt <- Your unique slug_name/Hostname here !!
+    enabled: false <- This action is disabled by default unless you prefer a complete Add-on reload.
+    alias: Request a Reload of Comfort to MQTT Addon
+   - service: mqtt.publish
+    data:
+      payload: 000F8EC8 <- Provide your unique KEY value here.
+KEY can be found on startup in the log file.
+      qos: '2'
+      topic: comfort2/alarm/refresh
+    enabled: true
+    alias: Request a Refresh of all MQTT entities without a full Addon reload
 mode: single
 ```
+When Comfort to MQTT starts up it will print the KEY value to be used for Refresh Authentication.

+'''
+2024-06-12 17:45:27 INFO     Comfort II Refresh Key: 000F8EC8
+'''

 ## Hardware and Interface support